scottbarstow/openai_customdoc_search/README.md

 working website where you can upload PDFs, have the vectors populated, and then do a semantic search of the contents.

-It uses the FAISS in-memory data store for vector storage
+It uses different data stores for vector storage depending on configuration.

+Requires Python 3.10 or later

 ## To run the demo